strimzi/proposals/066-topic-replication-factor-change.md

 ### Topic configuration

 The [`topic_configuration`](https://github.com/linkedin/cruise-control/wiki/REST-APIs#change-kafka-topic-configuration) endpoint will be used to request replication factor changes.
-Once accepted, the replication factor change is put into the Cruise Control's task queue and executed asynchronously.
+Once accepted, the replication factor change is put into the Cruise Control's task queue and executed asynchronously with respect to the sending of the HTTP response to the request that initiated the change.

 The two required parameters for this endpoint are `topic` (regular expression to specify subject topics) and `replication_factor` (target replication factor).
 In order to group multiple changes in the same request to Cruise Control, the Topic Operator uses a [JSON payload](https://github.com/linkedin/cruise-control/wiki/Change-topic-replication-factor-through-Cruise-Control#instruction), which replaces the required parameters.